 In Thailand police were searching on Wednesday (22 August) for a signalman and a freight train driver who disappeared after a train crash on Tuesday (21 August) in which fifty-two people were killed and nearly two hundred injured.

-In Thailand police were searching on Wednesday (22 August) for a signalman and a freight train driver who disappeared after a train crash on Tuesday (21 August) in which fifty-two people were killed and nearly two hundred injured.
+Background: In Thailand police were searching on Wednesday (22 August) for a signalman and a freight train driver who disappeared after a train crash on Tuesday (21 August) in which fifty-two people were killed and nearly two hundred injured.
 The collision of a freight train and a crowded passenger train in a Bangkok suburb was the worst in the country's history.